Explorer - northwestern half

 Marine Weather Statement

-frontal system approaches.
+frontal system moves inland.

 Pacific - North Coast Area